vincejstraub/article-coordination-cost/README.md

 * `Exp1ModelingResults.R` contains code for all model-based analyses

-## Figures
-* Contains the main figures reproduced by the above code.

 This code is being released with a permissive open-source license.
 You should feel free to use or adapt the code as long as you follow the terms of the license.
 If you make use of the code, we would appreciate that you cite the paper.